This is a quick-start on details of how to add a new IPDL protocol to the build. You should know how IPDL works first!

 Writing the Tests

-Protocols which managed by PIFrameEmbedding must be tested using the mochitest-chrome test framework with a
+Protocols which are managed by PBrowser must be tested using the mochitest-chrome test framework with a

 <browser remote="true">.
 It is acceptable to use synchronous calls on JPW wrappers for testing purposes.
 It may be possible to test protocols unrelated to a particular window using the xpcshell testing framework, which has additional primitives in Electrolysis for launching and running JS commands in a content process.